SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 </tbody>
 </table>

-Notifications for new managed-objects creations can never be forwarded by subscriptions with an "mo" **context** as the managed-object is only given an id when it is created and that id is needed as a field to create the subscription.
+Notifications for new managed objects creations can never be forwarded by subscriptions with an "mo" **context** as the managed object is only given an id when it is created and that id is needed as a field to create the subscription.
-Therefore, to receive notifications informing of new managed-object creations, a subscription with "tenant" **context** must be created to listen for them.
+Therefore, to receive notifications informing of new managed object creations, a subscription with "tenant" **context** must be created to listen for them.
-An application can use this to discover new managed-objects.
+An application can use this to discover new managed objects.
-It can then choose to create subscriptions with "mo" **context** for those managed-objects.
+It can then choose to create subscriptions with "mo" **context** for those managed objects.
 It is also possible to subscribe to all alarms or events that are generated in a tenant using "tenant" **context**.

+Notifications for managed object deletions will be forwarded to topics by subscriptions with "mo" (managed object) context that include the "managedobjects" API, and by subscriptions with "tenant" context that include the "managedobjects" API.

 <a name="subscription-filter">&nbsp;</a>
 ### Subscription filters